tvsnarayana/tech-interview-handbook/algorithms/array.md

 - Given an array containing only digits `0-9`, add one to the number and return the array.
   - E.g. Given `[1, 4, 2, 1]` which represents `1421`, return `[1, 4, 2, 2]` which represents `1422`.

+## Lyft

+- Find the second maximum value in an array.

 ## Palantir

 - Given an array of numbers list out all triplets that sum to 0.
 Do so with a running time of less than O(n^3).